spraakbanken/multiged-2023/README.md

 You can also prepare your own synthetic datasets, which we also encourage you to share with the community.

-Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD we allow this???** AC: yes good idea.
+Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD we allow this???** AC: yes good idea; if people find any data problems we'll need to remember to announce it on the google group (that there's a new version of the data).

 ## Test data